somebeaver/Cardinal-Music/README.md

 # Cardinal Music for Desktop

-### Official releases for Cardinal Music. https://cardinalapp.xyz
+#### Official releases for Cardinal Music. https://cardinalapps.xyz/cardinal-music

+## How To Download

 Click on the latest releases under "Releases" on the right and download the appropiate installer.